chaitin/traefik-safeline/README.md

+# Traefik Plugin Safeline

+This plugin is a middleware for Traefik that can be used to detect and block malicious requests which base on the [Safeline](https://waf.chaitin.com/) engine.

 ## Usage

 For a plugin to be active for a given Traefik instance, it must be declared in the static configuration.